Realistic expectations for infant and toddler sleep

 Teamwork makes the dream work

-There’s no doubt having a baby or toddler in the house can disrupt everyone’s sleep.
+here’s no doubt that having a baby or toddler in the house can disrupt everyone’s sleep.
 However, this phase won’t last forever.
-Instead of wishing the time away, or counting how many hours you’re not sleeping, try to have a positive outlook.
-Remember that day or night, this is an important opportunity to bond with your child and night-time nurturing and feeding promotes brain growth.
+Instead of wishing the time away, or counting how many hours you’re not sleeping, know that you’re doing important work.
+Remember that day or night: this is an important opportunity to connect with your child, and night-time nurturing and feeding promote brain growth and development.

 Realistic expectations of what can be achieved with a young child in the house are important.
 A lot of time will be taken up with the essentials of feeding, caring for them and supporting their sleep.
 That’s why it’s important to work as a team and ask for support when you need it.
 This may include:

-• asking key people in your life who want to help (i.e., partner, family friends) to take on more responsibility so you can sleep when you can
+• If possible, ask key people in your life who want to help (i.e., partner, family, friends) to take on more responsibility so you can sleep/rest when you can

 Be guided by your child